 The Coastal Zone boundary, jurisdiction and Local Coastal Program data in this map are for planning and engineering study purposes only.
 Data are derived from multiple sources.
 The digital Coastal Zone boundary, jurisdiction and Local Coastal Program data in this map have not been adopted by the Coastal Commission, and do not supersede the official versions certified by the Coastal Commission as may be amended from time to time.
 Disclaimer: The State of California makes no representations or warranties regarding the accuracy or completeness of the files or the data from which they were derived.
-The State shall not be liable under any circumstances for any direct, indirect, special, incidental or consequential damages with respect to any claim by any user or any third party on account of or arising from the use of these Coastal Zone boundary, jurisdiction and Local Coastal Program files or the data from which they were derived.
+The State shall not be liable under any circumstances for any direct, indirect, special, incidental or consequential damages with respect to any claim by any user or any third party on account of or arising from the use of these Coastal Zone boundary, jurisdiction and Local Coastal Program files or the data from the data from the coastal Zone boundary, jurisdiction and Local Coastal Program files or the data from the coastal Zone boundary, jurisdiction and Local Coastal Program files or the data from the coastal Zone boundary. which they were derived.
 Because the Coastal Zone boundary, jurisdiction and Local Coastal Program data files are merely representational, they and the data from which they were derived are not binding and may be revised at any time.